 A family member who is not a minor child or spouse and wants to visit the U.S. may request a B-2 tourist visa.
 The application process is explained on the U.S. Department of State website.
-The ISSC may provide you a Family Visit letter to assist the family member in obtaining this visa.
+The ISSC may provide you with a Family Visit letter to assist the family member in obtaining this visa.

 Special requirements for children?

-- any child of 6 years or older must attend school and may begin as early as age 5.
+- Any child 6 years of age or older must attend school and may begin as early as age 5.

 - The public schools in Dartmouth and nearby are free of charge and of good quality.